 PCPs may request a Member's discharge from their practice by contacting the Health Plan Services Department at numbers listed by applicable line of business in this section.
-Reasons for the discharge could include, but are not limited to, abusive behavior by the Member, non-compliance and failure to keep or cancel scheduled appointments.
+Reasons for the discharge could include, but are not limited to, abusive behavior by the Member, non-compliance of treatment plan, failure to keep scheduled appointments or frequent cancellation of scheduled appointments.